List of accidents and incidents involving the Antonov An-24: 1970s

 Two passengers attempted to hijack an Interflug An-24V (DM-SBD) to flee to West Germany.
 Both hijackers, armed with pistols, threatened the flight attendant to open the cockpit door, but the flight attendant warned the pilot with a secret code, so the door remained locked.
 The hijackers attempted to break down the door while the aircraft returned to East Berlin.
 The flight attendant tricked the hijackers into believing that the aircraft was landing at Templehof Airport to refuel.
-After the aircraft landed, the hijackers realized that they had been tricked and they shot and killed each other.
+After the aircraft landed, the hijackers realized that they had been tricked and shot and killed each other.